Module: graph¶

 """

-This is the only function, for now.
+This is the main function, for now.
 It invokes [get_toots_df()](module-analyse.md#mastoscore.analyse.get_toots_df)

 to get the DataFrame.
 Then it discards basically everything other than the `created_at` dates.